MicrosoftDocs/fabric-docs/docs/data-science/install-synapseml.md

 ms.author: jessiwang
 ms.date: 05/19/2023
 ---
-# Install a Different Version of SynapseML on Fabric
+# Install a different version of SynapseML on Fabric

 SynapseML is preinstalled on Fabric.
 If you want to use another version, you can install it with %%configure.

+> [!NOTE]
-**Note that Fabric notebook does not officially support %%configure for now, and there's no guarantee of service-level agreement or future compatibility with official releases.**
+> Fabric notebook does not officially support %%configure for now, and there's no guarantee of service-level agreement or future compatibility with official releases.

 ## Install SynapseML with %%configure
 The example installs SynapseML v0.11.1 on Fabric.